sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 Assumptions of the test
 ~~~~~~~~~~~~~~~~~~~~~~~

-The assumptions of the Welch test are very similar to those made by the Student
+The assumptions of the Welch test are very similar to those made by the
-*t*-test (see :doc:`Assumptions of the Student t-test <../Ch11/Ch11_tTest_03>`), except
+Student *t*-test (see :doc:`Assumptions of the Student *t*-test
-that the Welch test does not assume homogeneity of variance.
-This leaves only
+<../Ch11/Ch11_tTest_03>`), except that the Welch test does not assume
-the assumption of normality and the assumption of independence.
-The specifics
+homogeneity of variance.
+This leaves only the assumption of normality and
+the assumption of independence.
+The specifics of these assumptions are the
-of these assumptions are the same for the Welch test as for the Student test.
+same for the Welch test as for the Student test.

 ------